OntimizeWeb/ontimize-web-ngx-keycloak-demo/keycloak/README.md

 http://localhost:8888/auth/

 ### Create a user
-Create a user in the realm `implatform-demo`.
+Create a user in the realm `keycloak-demo`.
 ![Create user](./images/create_user.png "Create user")

 Once it is created, set a password for the user.
 Then you will be able to login in the web application using that user.